Ian finds his dream wings in today’s new release! See you on Thursday for our next exciting multipage installment!

-Find all three pages of today’s multipage Installment 34b in the main comic viewer above.
-See you next Monday for our next exciting release!
+Find all three pages of the thrilling conclusion of Installment 45 in the main comic viewer above.
+See you Monday for our next exciting release!

 Greetings Totems Fans!